 All players who participate in the Regional competition shall be eligible for individual honors.
 All players who compete in the Sectional tournament shall be eligible for individual honors.
 All players who advance to the state final shall be eligible for individual honors in the State Final tournament.
-If teams tie for the low score at the regional, sectional, or state finals tournaments, the tied teams will be deemed the winners of the respective tournament.
+If teams tie for the low score at the regional or sectional, the tied teams will be deemed the winners of the respective tournament.
+At the state finals, ties for team awards will be broken as explained later in these Terms and Conditions.

 - A. Team Scoring: Any school, which enters four, five or six players in the Regional tournament and has competed in six (6) varsity contests, will be considered for team honors and team advancement to the regional, sectional or state final tournament.
-The four lowest scores of individuals on teams that compete for team honors at the regional, sectional, or state finals will be counted as a team score for any round during the state series. - B. Regional to Sectional Advancement Class 1A/2A/3A Boys and Class A/AA Girls: Members of the 1st, 2nd, and 3rd place teams shall advance.
+The four lowest scores of individuals on teams that compete for team honors at the regional, sectional, or state finals will be counted as a team score for any round during the state series. - B. Regional to Sectional Advancement Class 1A/2A/3A Boys and Class 1A/2A Girls: Members of the 1st, 2nd, and 3rd place teams shall advance.
 In addition, the 10 best scoring individuals that are not members of a qualifying team shall advance from the regional to the sectional tournament.
 Ties for the last individual qualifying spot will be broken with an oncourse play-off.

-C. Sectional to State Final Advancement - Class 1A/2A/3A Boys and Class A/AA Girls: Members of the 1st, 2nd, and 3rd place teams shall advance.
-In addition, the 10 best scoring individuals that are not members of a qualifying team shall advance from the regional to the sectional tournament.
+C. Sectional to State Final Advancement - Class 1A/2A/3A Boys and Class 1A/2A Girls: Members of the 1st, 2nd, and 3rd place teams shall advance.
+In addition, the 10 best scoring individuals that are not members of a qualifying team shall advance from the sectional to the state final tournament.
 Ties for the last individual qualifying spot will be broken with an on-course play-off.